ksjpswaroop/Clean-Coder-AI/.github/readme.md

   <br>
   <h2>Probably the most intelligent AI coder out there.</h2>
   <br>
   Clean Coder is your 2-in-1 AI Scrum Master and Developer.
-Delegate planning, managing, and coding to AI.
-Agents create tasks within Todoist, write code, and test it, helping you create great projects with minimal effort!
+Equipped with most intelligent reasoning system and most andvanced codebase research tool, it makes your code written with absolute minimum time investment on your part!
   <br>
   <br>
     <h3>⭐️ Your star motivates us to introduce new cool features! ⭐️</h3>